larayeung/standardblog/main.md

 (lara) I disgree with Sam on where the issue lays.
 We've been using chesstempo to increase our elo, the basic spaced repetition algorithm - anki is a generalized solution to the "spaced repetition software" problem.
 Of course it won't work perfectly for like, math.

+### Writing stuff with the chess api

+hmm i will probably split this doc up when this doc is sufficiently big enough.

+anyway what i want to do is to be able to create a piece of code that spits out the optimal move given like, a pgn code.

+let's say i have an array of PGNs:

+PGNs =